buffstop/PepCoopMembership/docs/requirements/index.rst

 The membership certificate must be created and sent to the member.
 Certificates might be issued to a member more than once.
 The certificate must contain the member's current information.

+We supply the member with a URL which is valid for two weeks.
+This link is sent per automated mail by request of the member to headquarters office.

+The relevant documentation (generated from the code) can be found here: :ref:`code_docs_membership_certificate`.

 C3S Information Changes